Great Sculptures of Europe

 “David” by Michelangelo (Galleria dell’Accademia, Florence)

-This masterpiece of Renaissance sculpture – and possibly the most famous statue in the word – was created between 1501 and 1504 by the Italian artist Michelangelo.
+This masterpiece of Renaissance sculpture—and possibly the most famous statue in the world—was created between 1501 and 1504 by the Italian artist Michelangelo.
 The statue represents the Biblical hero David glaring off in the distance with a sling around his shoulder, perhaps a sign that he is intensely waiting for battle.
 This is in contrast to many depictions of David after he slayed Goliath.
+You can visit Florence as a trip extension on our The Tuscan Coast, Tuscan Hill Towns by Bike and Italy: The Quiet Pathways of Tuscany vacations.

 “The Kiss” by Rodin (Museè Rodin, Paris)